 At Virta Health, one of our greatest prides is that our treatment is based on health outcomes instead of platitudes about ‘better health.’
-Central to this is the clinical trial based out of Lafayette, Indiana, that has been testing the effectiveness of Virta’s treatment since 2015.
+Central to this is our clinical trial focused on type 2 diabetes reversal.
+Based out of Lafayette, Indiana, this trial has been testing the effectiveness of Virta’s treatment since 2015.

 Dr. Amy McKenzie, PhD, has been an integral member of Virta’s research team.
 She was one of Virta’s first hires, helped launch the clinical trial, and is an ambassador of our research to the broader science community.
 She was awarded the Young Investigator Award at the National Lipid Association Conference in April, and received similar recognition at the American Diabetes Association Scientific Sessions last week.
 We are proud of her accomplishments, and look forward to the contributions she will continue to make as a Senior Research Scientist at Virta.